opendocsg/slw-judgments-backfill/2017_SGHC(I)_10/report.md

 59     With the abandonment of the French law issues, which in part were directed to the liability of SCI Ruth Agam and Det Internationale, there is no issue over the liability of the Agam companies and it does not matter whether the personal guarantees are contracts of guarantee or contracts of indemnity.
 We think it appropriate nonetheless to express our view on this issue.
 A principal debtor clause such as cl 2 is generally insufficient to convert a contract of guarantee into a contract of indemnity: see _PT Jaya Sumpiles Indonesia and another_ v _Kristle Trading Ltd and another appeal_

-[2009] 3 SLR(R) 689 at [52]–[56].
+<span class="citation">[2009] 3 SLR(R) 689</span> at [52]–[56].
 Here there is more than a principal debtor clause, see cll 17 and 8(f)–(g), and we consider that the personal guarantees are contracts of indemnity.
 We note that in the 2016 stay application the Agams accepted that the personal guarantees, on their face, could be enforced as indemnities: see Judgment for Stay Application at [40].

 60     The outstanding indebtednesses of SCI Ruth Agam and Det Internationale fall within the Guaranteed Amounts as defined in cl 1 of the personal guarantees.
 Written demand was admitted on the pleadings by Jacob, although not by Ruth, and was in any event proved.
 Subject to the defences abovementioned, Jacob and Ruth are liable for the amounts payable by the companies.